sharedferret/Sparkle-Turntable-Bot/README.md

 A customizable Turntable.fm bot.

-This is still early in development, and some features are developed for/catered to the Indie/Classic Alt room, and may not apply to all rooms.
+This bot is still relatively early in development, and some features are developed for/catered to the Indie/Classic Alt room, and may not apply to all rooms.
+Please report any bugs you find.

+NOTE: If you're having problems with config.json, please run your config.json file through a JSON validator such as [http://jsonlint.com/](http://jsonlint.com/).

 ## Installation